-A: Except as our certificate of incorporation and applicable laws may otherwise provide, the approval of any other matter that may properly come before the meeting will require the affirmative vote of a majority of the votes cast by our shareholders present in person or represented by proxy at the 2011 annual meeting and entitled to vote at the meeting.
-Broker/nominee non-votes will not be counted as votes for or against any such other matter.
+A: Except as our certificate of incorporation and applicable laws may otherwise provide, the approval of any other matter that may properly come before the meeting will require a majority of the votes cast by our shareholders present in person or represented by proxy at the 2012 annual meeting and entitled to vote on the matter will be the requisite vote to approve such matter.
+Abstentions will be counted as not having cast a vote and will have no affect on such other matter.